matthiasstraka/php-invest/README.md

 [![Symfony](https://github.com/matthiasstraka/php-invest/actions/workflows/symfony.yml/badge.svg)](https://github.com/matthiasstraka/php-invest/actions/workflows/symfony.yml)

 ## About
-PHP-Invest is a self-hosted stock portfolio tracking software based on PHP/Symfony framework which tracks portfolios across multiple brokers and automatically updates daily stock data from multiple sources.
+PHP-Invest is a self-hosted stock portfolio tracking software based on PHP/Symfony framework.
+It can track portfolios across multiple brokers and show them in a unified interface.
+Daily price data can be automatically downloaded from multiple online sources for charting.

 ### Motivation
-After may unsuccessful searches for existing self-hosted open source stock portfolio tracking systems, the idea for PHP-Invest was born.
+After many unsuccessful searches for existing self-hosted open source stock portfolio tracking applications, the idea for PHP-Invest was born.
 Commercial/Free portfolio tracking services often are limited in their functionality and it is not possible to extend them.

 ### What it is